TokiMagrosse/KING-My-First-Application/README.md

-# King of Hearts: My First Application
+# Poison King: My First Application
  King is a popular card game.
 This is for Samsung Innovation Campus 2023.